GooseOb/gooseob.github.io/content/en/sites/shop-app.md

 ### Features

 We can search the products by name, category and price.
-There is the login button, we don’t have to input any data, just click the "LOG IN" in popup.
+There is the login button, we donʼt have to input any data, just click the "LOG IN" in popup.
 After this we can make orders by clicking the plus button on a product card.
 Or we can click "SHOW MORE" and input amount of this product we want to order.